About the host organisations

 The CEA is first and foremost a trusted place where Ethics and Compliance professionals i.e. officers in corporations and organisations come to meet their peers, discuss, benchmark, learn, share, etc. on a confidential basis, in a format especially designed for them –the “Club des Professionnels de l’Éthique” (Ethics and Compliance Professionals Club).

 The CEA also organizes book reviews with writers in the “Librairie de l’Éthique” (Ethics Book Club).
-The CEA partners with other organisations such as the IBE or ECOA.
+The CEA partners with other organisations such as the IBE and ECI.
 In 2013, it became the French Chapter of European Business Ethics Network (EBEN).

 It also participates in numerous conferences to influence public and private decision-makers in order to reinforce the position of Ethics and Compliance in corporations and organisations.